National Defence Forces: Organization and training

-Lionesses for National Defence
+Women's wing National Defense

-Since January 2013, the NDF has a 500-strong women's wing called "Lionesses of National Defence", which operates checkpoints in the Homs area.
+Since January 2013, the NDF had a 500-strong women's wing called "Lionesses of National Defense", which operates checkpoints in the Homs area.
 The women are trained to use Kalashnikovs, heavy machine guns and grenades, and taught to storm and control checkpoints.
+The largest female group belong to Homs NDF.
+In January 2024, Lionesses of the NDF have officially been disbanded.
+Female recruits will fight with regular units.

 Funding

-French extreme right non-governmental organization SOS Chrétiens d'Orient (SOSCO) has conducted fundraising for the NDF according to an investigation by the Newlines Magazine.
+French far-right non-governmental organization SOS Chrétiens d'Orient (SOSCO) has conducted fundraising for the NDF according to an investigation by the Newlines Magazine.